Learning College Manual

 - As needed to fulfill the College’s obligation to third parties.

 Electronic mail, including that of students, may constitute "education records" as defined in the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).
-Electronic mail that meets the definition of education records is subject to the provisions of FERPA.
-The College may access, inspect, and disclose such records under conditions set forth in the federal statute.
-See the Isothermal Community College Student Handbook for selected guidelines, procedures, and definitions regarding FERPA.
+See Student Handbook, Appendix B or College policy 601-02-07AP.

 North Carolina law provides that communications of College personnel that are sent by electronic mail may constitute “correspondence” and, therefore, may be considered public records subject to public inspection under the North Carolina General Statutes, chapters 121 and 132.